 If you have an upcoming HSR Filing, don’t forget to read Steven Levitsky’s merger-savings article on the ten minefields to avoid in your HSR filing to the antitrust agencies.
 You might also want to better understand what aggregation means under the HSR rules.

 If the agencies issue a second request, it is time to start the copy machine because they are going to want to see a lot of your documents.
 The process can take a long time—many months—and there is a decent likelihood that they will either challenge the transaction or require you to give them something, often a divestiture, to go forward without a challenge.

 If the antitrust agency actually challenges the transaction, then your antitrust attorney gets to wear his or her litigation or administrative agency hat—depending upon which agency challenges the merger.

-Antitrust transactional work is not, however, limited to mergers and acquisitions.
+Antitrust corporate and transaction work is not, however, limited to mergers and acquisitions.
 Antitrust attorneys are often brought in to analyze the antitrust-liability risk of certain other agreements.
 This is especially common in the intellectual-property arena.
 Licensing agreements, for example, may be fraught with potential antitrust concerns.
 This is a often a chance to evaluate whether a restraint is truly ancillary to a greater pro-competitive goal.

 This is quite common.
 Sometimes a company or association will want to develop an antitrust compliance policy.
 That is a smart idea, by the way.
 Other times the company will want to know if taking a certain action or developing the business a certain way carries antitrust risks.